beenje/blog/posts/my-lego-macintosh-classic-with-raspberry-pi-and-e-paper-display/index.rst

     $ touch ssh

     # Create the file wpa_supplicant.conf with your wifi settings
+    # Note that for Raspbian Stretch, you need the first line
+    # (ctrl_interface...)!
+This was not the case for Jessie.
     $  cat << EOF > wpa_supplicant.conf
+    ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
     network={
         ssid="MyWifiNetwork"
         psk="password"